- Cierra Chenier

 Deslondes and his men made it as far as Kenner before marching BACK towards LaPlace.
 The reason being was that they realized that word of the revolt had traveled to New Orleans.
 They reverted to present-day Norco, where they were met by the Orleans military.
-Ninety-five slaves were executed, with some publicly hung in present-day Jackson Square.
+Ninety-five enslaved people were executed, with some publicly hung in present-day Jackson Square.
 Charles Deslondes was captured, shot in the legs and chest, his hands were cut off, and he was set on fire.
 Following the uprising, local government officials held "The Destrehan Trial."
-Eighteen of the captured slaves were executed and their heads were placed on the fence of Destrehan Plantation (along with Deslondes' body parts) to instill fear in the other slaves.
+Eighteen of those captured were executed and their heads were placed on the fence of Destrehan Plantation (along with Deslondes' body parts) to instill fear in the enslaved population.

-Pictured Above: Art installation at Whitney Plantation depicting the execution of Charles Deslondes and other captured slaves.
+Art installation at Whitney Plantation depicting the execution of Charles Deslondes and his comrades

 The largest slave revolt to ever occur in American history is entirely absent from our history books.
 However, the stories of the patriots and the Founding Fathers are drilled into our brains at a young age.
 When Patrick Henry stated, "Give me liberty or give me death!" in reference to the Revolutionary War, American history wrote him in as a hero.
 Charles Deslondes sacrificed his life for the very same reason, and his name didn't even make the fine print.